travel history business blog

-The locals call this The Hummingbird because of the shape.
-We are underground in one of the famous Antelope Canyons looking up at the sky and colors it brings out in the canyon walls.
-Our Navajo guide is walking us through the canyon and pointing out sites that have been photographed for cell phone backgrounds and other corporate purposes.
-We are all masked, a requirement in Navajo territory.
+The locals call this the Hummingbird because of the shape.
+We are underground looking up at the sky and the colors it brings out in the canyon walls.
+A Navajo guide is leading through the canyon.
+We are all masked, as required in Navajo territory.

 To get here we drove to a remote spot in the desert outside Page, Arizona in the far southwestern part of the State.
-From the Navajo-run office outside the canyon we walk downhill with our guide to the canyon entrance, a hole in the ground.
-Several sets of steps and ladders lead us deep into the ground for the starting point of our gradual walk uphill through Lower Antelope Canyon.
+From the office outside the canyon we walk downhill with our guide to a hole in the ground that serves as the canyon entrance.
+Several sets of steps and ladders lead us deep underground for the starting point of our gradual walk uphill through Lower Antelope Canyon.

-There are just four of us on the tour but larger groups follow behind.
+There are just four of us but larger groups follow behind.
 Once we reach our starting point at the bottom of the canyon, we are reminded of those following us when a water bottle dropped from high above slams into my head.
-Argh.
+Argh!

 No damage done, we start our gradual ascent.
 The scene is other-worldly.
 Intense colors and curving walls greet us at every turn.
 Morning light filtering in from above works its magic to produce a show of light, color, and shape.

 We feel no sense of claustrophobia, The cavern is immense and always light.
 To get a sense of scale, see if you can find the hiker in the image below.